Cais/bns-featured-tag/readme.txt

 == Changelog ==
 = 2.5 =
-* Added new "union" option so posts must be in all tags chosen
+* Add new "union" option so posts must be in all tags chosen
+* Add emphasis text for 'beta' options

 = 2.4.1 =
 * Add BNSFT Plugin Meta function